dawg6/springboot-benchmark/README.md

 - toJson (convert POJO object to Json)
 - fromJson (convert Json to POJO)
-- compute (perform CPU intensive operations - each iteration is 100 x tan/atan computations)
+- compute (perform CPU intensive operations - each iteration is 100 x several math computations)
+- collection (create a Hashtable, populate it, iterate through it and remove items)
+- memCopy (create a 1MB byte array and copy it to another byte array)

 Each benchmark is run 100,000 iterations